boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/100-stacked-column-chart.md

 #### Suffix Value

-This allows you to customize the suffix value of value labels.
+This feature enables you to customize the suffix value of value labels.

 ![Suffix Value](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/suffix-value.png)

-**Note:** When Increased the height and number of data in chart the value label was hidden.
-Use label rotation property to visible the label.
+> **Note:** When the height and number of data in the chart were increased, the value label was hidden.
+Use the label rotation property to make the label visible.

 ### Show Items With No Data

-This allows you to show the data which column does `not` have value.
+This allows you to display the data for which column does `not` have a value.

 ![Empty Point Mode Gap](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/chart-gap.png)

 ### Empty Point Mode

-This allows you to handle the display mode of the data point values is `null or undefined` when the `Show Items With No Data` is enabled.
+This allows you to handle the display mode of the data point values when they are `null or undefined` and the `Show Items With No Data` option is enabled.

 ![Empty Point Mode Gap](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/chart-gap.png)

 ### Gap

-This option allows you to show the null or undefined values with gaps.
+This option allows you to display the null or undefined values as gaps.

 ![Empty Point Mode Gap](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/chart-gap.png)

 ### Zero

-This option allows you to show the null or undefined values in the zero axis.
+This option allows you to display the null or undefined values on the zero axis.

 ![Empty Point Mode Zero](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/chart-zero.png)

 ### Average

-This option allows you to display the null or undefined values with the average value.
+This option allows you to display the null or undefined values along with the average value.

 ![Empty Point Mode Zero](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/chart-average.png)